 The Alabama Institute for Behavioral Health and Research is a dedicated behavioral science research and clinical therapy organization that is focused on the improvement of human experience and quality of life at the individual and family systems level.
 The Institute studies current and new evidence-based therapeutic approaches to the treatment of mental health disorders and challenges faced by over one million people everyday.

-The Behavioral Research Division of AIBHR is headed by John M. Duffey, MAC, NCC.
+The Behavioral Research Division of AIBHR is headed by John M. Duffey, MAcc, NCC, LPC.
 He has years of experience in the design and completion of behavioral science research and experiments designed to ethically contribute to the scientific understanding of the human mental condition and its variations of disorder and difficulty.

 AIBHR is also dedicated to the provision of the latest and most effective clinical treatment approaches for people currently experiencing difficulties in life that inhibit their normal day-to-day functioning.
 We offer help with a number of conditions/challenges like PTSD, Major Depression, Generalized Anxiety, Survivors of Domestic Violence, Adult survivors of child abuse/sexual abuse, survivors of sexual assault and military sexual trauma, and racially motivated/hate crime trauma.